Images of shadow and thin accretion disk around Bardeen black hole surrounded by perfect fluid dark matter: Observed appearance, shadow, and photon rings in thin disk accretion flow

-Figure \ref{fig.8} examines the influence of magnetic charge \(g/M = 0,0.15,0.3\) while keeping the DM parameter fixed at \(b/M = 0.1\).
-Overall, the magnetic charge produces only minor modifications to the emitted intensity, the observed intensity, and the resulting optical appearance.
-In Model 1, both the PFDM–Sch and PFDM–Bardeen BHs exhibit only two peaks dominated by the direct emission with the PFDM–Sch case showing a slightly higher brightness than its Bardeen counterpart.
-Model 2 leads to the same qualitative behavior.
-Model 3, however, reveals a notable distinction: the PFDM–Sch BH displays three peaks, with the latter two being small but still discernible in the optical appearance, whereas the PFDM–Bardeen BHs lacks these additional features entirely.
-This implies that, provided sufficient observational resolution, the faint secondary peaks associated with Model 3 could serve as a diagnostic of the magnetic charge.
-In this sense, Model 3 offers a potentially viable method for probing the presence of a magnetic charge in PFDM-Bardeen BH.
+Figure \ref{fig.8} examines the influence of the magnetic charge \(g\) by fixing \(b/M = 0.1\) and considering \(g/M = 0,\ 0.15,\ 0.3\).
+Overall, the magnetic charge induces only minor modifications in both the emitted and observed intensity, as well as in the overall optical appearance, indicating that the gravitational effect of \(g\) is subdominant compared to the DM parameter on scales \(r \sim 5M\).
+In Model 1 and Model 2, both the PFDM‑Schwarzschild ( \(g=0\) ) and PFDM‑Bardeen ( \(g>0\) ) BHs exhibit only two peaks, with the PFDM‑Sch case being slightly brighter but qualitatively identical.
+This may be because in these two models the emissivity peaks at either the $r_{\rm isco}$(Model 1) or the $r_{\rm ph}$ (Model 2), where the metric modification due to \(g\) is of order \(g^2/r^3\) and thus too small to alter the peak structure.
+Model 3, however, reveals a notable distinction: the PFDM‑Sch BH displays three small but discernible peaks, whereas the PFDM‑Bardeen BH completely lack these higher‑order features.
+We cannot definitively determine why Model 3 exhibits such a behavior; it may be attributed to numerical errors in our calculations or point to deeper physical mechanisms yet to be uncovered.
+Nevertheless, it is clear that on the scale of the bright rings, the influence of the NLED is subdominant compared to that of PFDM.